blkluv/Majic-Photo/README.md

 ---

-## 🚀 Ready to Transform Your Product Visuals?
+## 🚀 Ready to Transform Your Real Estate Photos?

-Join thousands of businesses that have already streamlined their product photography with our professional AI service.
+Join thousands of Realtors that have already streamlined their product photography with our professional AI service.

 ---